ubports/docs.ubports.com/userguide/install.rst

 .. note::

-    If the installation fails with a 100% red bar and hangs there, remove the ``modemmanager`` package as the one installed `is not compatible <https://web.archive.org/web/20180118130643/http://www.mibqyyo.com/en-articles/2015/09/16/ubuntu-android-installation-process-for-bq-aquaris-e4-5-and-e5/>`_ with SP flash tool, close it and try again from step 4.
+    If the installation fails with a 100% red bar and hangs there (and logs says something like ``COM port is open.
+Trying to sync with the target...``), remove the ``modemmanager`` package as the one installed `is not compatible <https://web.archive.org/web/20180118130643/http://www.mibqyyo.com/en-articles/2015/09/16/ubuntu-android-installation-process-for-bq-aquaris-e4-5-and-e5/>`_ with SP flash tool, close it and try again from step 4.

 13. Congratulations!
 Your device will now boot into a super old version of Ubuntu Touch.
 You can now use the UBports Installer to install an updated version.